The Best of the Arctic

 - Arctic Circle Crossing Certificate – an excellent memento

-Your journey to the Arctic begins this morning after an early check-in at the Winnipeg Airport.
-We always recommend a window seat – on a clear day, this scenery on the flight north can be absolutely stunning!
-After a few community stops, you’ll land in Naujaat (Repulse Bay) where you will be transferred to your accommodations.
+After breakfast you will check out of your hotel and transfer to the Churchill airport for your flight to Naujaat, on the Arctic Circle.
+We always recommend a window seat – on a clear day, this scenery on the flight north over the Kivalliq region of Nunavut can be absolutely stunning!
+After a connection at an en-route community you’ll land in Naujaat (Repulse Bay) where you will be transferred to your accommodations.

 In 1742, Christopher Middleton entered the Bay from Roe’s Welcome Sound during his search for the Northwest Passage.
 He discovered that it was indeed a bay and not a passage and in his frustration at being blocked named it “Bay of Repulse”.
 It was not until much later that the area was visited by explorers of the Hudson’s Bay Company.
 Most notable of these was Dr. John Rae.
 Setting out from Churchill in the summer of 1846, he and his crew landed at the mouth of the North Pole River, 24 kilometers west of present Naujaat (formerly called Repulse Bay).
 Quickly building a large stone house for “over-wintering”, he then set out by dog team to explore and map the uncharted Arctic Coast.
 In the process, Rae became the first European to explore the North using traditional Inuit methods.
 Actually, Rae and his party used the stone house only briefly.
 They found igloos far warmer and more comfortable.

-As the bowhead whale stocks rapidly became depleted, the whalers were replaced by the fur traders of the Hudson’s Bay Company; a post opened in 1921.
+Repluse Bay became a major whaling centre but, later on, as the bowhead whale stocks rapidly became depleted, the whalers were replaced by the fur traders of the Hudson’s Bay Company.
+The first HBC post opened in 1921.
 In 1932, they were joined by missionaries of the Roman Catholic Church.
-The first public housing was built in the early 1960s and the present community was established.
+The first public housing was built in the early 1960’s and the present community was established.
 Government offices and a flurry of construction followed in 1968.

 A stroll through Naujaat tells a story of life in today’s Arctic, where the past rubs shoulders with the future.
 Skins of caribou and polar bear dry on the walls of modern houses, and meat and fish hang on drying racks.
 Qamutiks (traditional Inuit sleds) may be stacked for summer storage beside the latest fuel-injected snowmobiles.
 Elders in sealskin kamiks are often seen walking towards the Northern Store or Co-op.